-Castor and Pollux Organix Grain-Free dry dog food receives the Advisor’s above-average rating of 4.5 stars.
+Castor and Pollux Organix Grain Free Dog Food earns the Advisor’s second-highest tier rating of 4.5 stars.

-The Castor and Pollux Organix Grain-Free product line includes one dry dog food, a recipe claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Castor and Pollux Organix Grain Free product line includes two dry dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.

 Dry Dog Food